14 Follow-Up Email Example Templates & Mistakes to Avoid

 11. Following up at a later date

 There are many reasons why someone might ask you to contact them back at a later date.
-It might not be the right time in their purchase cycle, they might not have a need for what you offer, or your product might not have a feature they need.
+It might not be the right time in their purchase cycle, they might not need what you offer, or your product might not have a feature they need.

 This follow-up email sample provides a reminder of what was discussed previously, offers them new content, and asks to set up a time to talk further.